Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

 * ``App.Dialog`` BootstrapDialog wrapper.
 * ``App.get()`` / ``App.post()`` automate execution of AJAX POST handling for Django and allow to export named Django urls like ``url(name='my_url_name')`` to be used in client-side code directly.

-* Client initialization performed separately from ``$(document).ready()`` initialization, because client initialization also may be used for dynamically added HTML DOM content (from AJAX response or via Knockout.js templates).
-  For example, custom ``'formset:added'`` jQuery event automatically supports client initialization (field classes / field event handlers) when new form is added to inline formset dynamically.
-* ``$(document).ready()`` event handler uses it's own hook system for plugins, to do not interfere with external scripts code.

 .. _quickstart_underscore_js_templates: